svespie/OneRepMax/README.md

 # OneRepMax
 A one repetition maximum (often abbreviated 1RM) identifies a weight that a weight lifter can lift only once for a given movement, such as the bench press.
 This value is often calculated based on strength testing where the lifter lifts a sub-maximal weight for as many repetitions as possible.

-It turns out that there are a number of different ways to calculate a 1RM, as depicted on Wikipedia: https://en.wikipedia.org/wiki/One-repetition_maximum. *OneRepMax* simply compiles these formulas into a C# library.
-In addition to the seven formulas listed in the Wikipedia entry, *OneRepMax* also provides functionality to average all of the formula.
+It turns out that there are a number of different ways to calculate a 1RM, as depicted on Wikipedia: https://en.wikipedia.org/wiki/One-repetition_maximum. *OneRepMax* provides a calculator to calculate a 1RM based on these formulas.
+The formulas are implemented as strategies that make it easier to test and you may even provide your own.

 There is a JavaScript version of this library that can be found here: http://svespie.github.io/onerepmax-js/.

-There is also an angular 1.x directive based on the JavaScript version of this library that can be found here: http://svespie.github.io/angular-onerepmax/.
+There is also an angular 1.x module based on the JavaScript version of this library that can be found here: http://svespie.github.io/angular-onerepmax/.

 ## Installation
 There is a NuGet package that contains just the library code and that can be imported into your application via Visual Studio in the usual way.